luisarizmendi/boinc-ocp/README.md

-RUN BOINC CLIENT on OpenShift
+Run BOINC CLIENT on OpenShift
 =====================

 At this moment the easier way to run it is using the template.
 You will need the project URL that you want to join in (ie. http://boinc.bakerlab.org/rosetta) and your "account key" (see below how to get it with your BOINC credentials)